CoinPayments API Documentation

 required

-string (notificationUrl)
+string (webhook-url)

-url of your site where webhook notifications should be sent
+Public endpoint (full URL) where webhook notifications should be sent

 notifications